 Now select the table and enter the column index number to get the result.

 - VLOOKUP returns the same value for the lookup values if the lookup value has duplicate names.

 This has been a guide to VLOOKUP to Return Multiple Values.
-Here we discuss how to return multiple values using VLOOKUP function and using alternative methods for multiple values and downloadable excel template.
+Here we discuss how to return multiple values using the VLOOKUP function and to use alternative methods for multiple values and downloadable excel template.
 You may also look at these useful functions in excel –